xcodeOn1/SSH-KILLv2/README.md

 # How to use ?

-python3 SSH_KILL.py -p were you want save
+python3 SSH_KILL.py -p were you want save it
 * video : https://www.youtube.com/watch?v=Idk7VrdcFek

 # what you need to use this tool